 An estimated 28,000 new cases of lung cancer were diagnosed in Canada in 2017, with a five-year survival rate of 15% to 18%.
 Treatment decisions for locally advanced or metastatic NSCLC are dependent on the presence or absence of the type of driver mutation status of patients in the first-line setting.
 Approximately 4% of NSCLC patients will have a specific genetic mutation or rearrangement of the ALK gene.
-Standard treatment for patients with ALK-positive advanced NSCLC is crizotinib, which is approved for reimbursement in the front-line setting in Canada.
+Standard treatment for patients with ALK-positive advanced NSCLC is crizotinib, which is approved for reimbursement in the frontline setting in Canada.
 For patients who have disease progression or intolerance to crizotinib, current treatment in the second-line setting includes intravenous chemotherapy with platinum-based doublet therapy.
-Ceritinib has been recently recommended for reimbursement conditional on the cost-effectiveness of the treatment being improved;
+Ceritinib has been recently recommended for reimbursement conditional on the costeffectiveness of the treatment being improved; however, no jurisdictions are currently reimbursing this therapy.
+Third-line options include single-agent chemotherapies (e.g., docetaxel, pemetrexed) or immunotherapies. pERC noted that instances of intolerance to crizotinib will be few.
+Patients with CNS metastases in the context of stage IV NSCLC have a particularly poor prognosis.
+Therefore, pERC agreed that there is a continued need for more effective treatment options with more manageable toxicity profiles for patients with ALK-positive NSCLC who progress on or are intolerant to crizotinib.

-pERC's Deliberative Framework for drug- reimbursement recommendations focuses on four main criteria:
+pERC's Deliberative Framework for drug reimbursement recommendations focuses on four main criteria:

 CLINICAL BENEFIT PATIENT-BASED VALUES

 ECONOMIC EVALUATION ADOPTION FEASIBILITY